Due Diligence Audits

 Here at Hartley Fowler, we can compile a detailed due diligence audit report by reviewing the target company’s financial accounts and records.
 With our expert due diligence services, you can be sure that you have a clear and accurate view of your proposed acquisition.

-As a leading due diligence accountant, we have the knowledge and experience to prepare a full report for you.
-Our due diligence experts seek to identify any potential pitfalls or matters requiring further consideration.
-This will allow you to walk away from the deal, if necessary.
+As a leading due diligence accountant, we bring the expertise and experience required to prepare a comprehensive report tailored to your acquisition.
+Our due diligence accountants carefully examine every aspect of the target company, identifying potential risks or areas requiring further consideration.
+This ensures you are fully informed and, if necessary, able to walk away from the deal with confidence.
 In addition, our financial due diligence audit report may even help you to save money, should you go ahead.
-For example, identifying any previously unknown liabilities in the target business can help you to negotiate on the asking price.
+By uncovering previously unknown issues within the target business, we can help you negotiate more effectively on the asking price.

 For all enquiries about our due diligence audits, please contact us today.
 Alternatively, if you need further advice, please book a free consultation with one of our due diligence experts.